Ixcatl/fables_novasophonia/docs/core/equipment.rst

          - 1h
          - Light
          - 100☼
          - Magic cards cannot contain weapon arts, but can store an amount of spells equal to twice their Quality.
-Any stored spell is assigned to a face of a d6, and cannot be cast voluntarily; instead, as a standard spell action, magic cards may be used to draw a spell at random with a roll of a d6.
-The chosen spell may be modified/cast as normal, but must be cast in the same action or else be discarded at the price of 1 Anima.
-If the die lands on an empty face, it is rerolled until it lands on an unused spell; if no spells are left, the deck refreshes.
+Any stored spell is assigned to a face on a d6, and cannot be cast voluntarily; instead, as a standard spell action, magic cards may be used to roll a d6 and draw the resulting spell.
+This spell may be modified/cast as normal, but must be cast in the same action or else be discarded at the price of 1 Anima; either choice temporarily unassigns the spell from the die.
+If the die lands on an empty/unassigned face, it is rerolled until it does not.
+If the last assigned spell is drawn, the cards are refreshed with all spells on their original faces.

 Focus Upgrades
 ----------